whoward/prometheus/docs/configuration/configuration.md

 Serverset data must be in the JSON format, the Thrift format is not currently supported.

 ### `<triton_sd_config>`

-CAUTION: Triton SD is in beta: breaking changes to configuration are still likely in future releases.

 [Triton](https://github.com/joyent/triton) SD configurations allow retrieving scrape targets from [Container Monitor](https://github.com/joyent/rfd/blob/master/rfd/0027/README.md)